A-Croshaw/cosbranok/README.md

 ## _Elements on all pages_

-These features are across all of the pages, giving a basic structure that gives the user a more pleasant experience and they are able to easly navigate throught out the website.
+These features are across all of the pages, giving a basic structure that gives the user a more pleasant experience and which are able to easly navigate throught out the website.

 ### _1 - The background_